OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 - `node_selected(node_def: PathNodeDefinition)` - Emitted by the UI when the player chooses a path.
 - `reward_chosen(reward_data: Dictionary)` - Emitted by the reward UI.
 The reward_data contains the chosen reward.
 The payload will be {"type": "gachaball", "instance_uuid": "..."} or {"type": "gold", "amount": ...}.
 - `selection_changed(new_location: LocationIdentifier) - Emitted by InteractionManager when the selected view changes.
 UI scenes like Reward.tscn will listen to this to manage the state of their controls (e.g., enabling a confirm button).
+- `results_acknowledged` - Emitted by ResultsPopup when the player clicks its confirm button.
-### 3.2 Singleton Managers
+### 3.2 Manager Roles

 #### Core Game Managers
-- `GameManager.gd`: Holds the master run_state, the global is_in_battle flag, and orchestrates the meta-game loop, including managing the day counter, generating path choices, creating and managing temporary reward instances, and processing post-battle rewards.
+- `GameManager.gd`: Holds the master run_state.
+Orchestrates the meta-game loop, including run initialization from the Loadout scene, managing temporary reward/shop instances, and processing post-battle rewards.
-- `Database.gd`: Loads all .tres resources on startup.
+- `Database.gd`: Loads all .tres resources and .json deck files on startup.
+Provides public methods to query all game data.
 - `SceneManager.gd`: Handles scene transitions.

 #### Gameplay Logic & State
-- `BattleManager.gd`: The authority for a single battle's state.
-Manages the battle lifecycle, the effect queue, and provides relational query functions.
+- `BattleManager.gd`: This manager is implemented as a node within Battle.tscn and added to the battle_manager group.
+Its lifecycle is tied to the battle scene, ensuring all its state is automatically created and destroyed.
+This prevents state-leakage bugs.
+It is accessed via `get_tree().get_first_node_in_group("battle_manager")`.
+- `FlashcardManager.gd`: Manages the flashcard mini-game UI, SRS logic, and reports results via signals.
 - `InventoryManager.gd`: Stateless logic controller for all inventory actions.
 - `MergeManager.gd`: Stateless helper for merge calculations.
 - `AbilityResolver.gd`: Takes an EffectRequest and calls the appropriate EffectDefinition.execute() method.